Start Here: Automated Insulin Delivery (AID) Systems Guide

 • An insulin pump.

-• An algorithm (in the pump or smartphone app) that adjusts insulin to reduce highs and lows.
+• An algorithm (in the pump or a smartphone app) that adjusts insulin to reduce highs and lows.

-Current commercially available systems (March 2025):
+Current commercially available systems in the UK (January 2026):

-All AID systems operate similarly:
+How AID systems operate (in plain English)

 • When glucose is predicted to fall, it reduces or suspends insulin delivery.